Improve your webpage load time to increase your SEO

 Google has made it clear: speed matters when it comes to SEO ranking factors.
 Experts say that if one page takes three seconds longer than another to load, then it suffers an average drop in rankings of 15%.
 Testing has shown that this rule of thumb holds across any industry.

-Measuring page load time
+Measuring TTFB, LCP, and page load time

 As you make changes to your site, measure your page speed and track changes over time.
 There are many tools to use for measuring page load speed.
 Here are two to consider.